 Points to Remember

 - The urinary tract is the body’s drainage system for removing wastes and extra water.

-- Results for simple tests are available soon after the test, while other test results may take several days to come back.
+- Results for simple tests are often available immediately after the test, while other test results may take a few days to come back.